Events & Happenings

 entertainment, exhibits, sales and services offered from the Japanese Sister City

 Commission.
 Purpose of Spring Festival: Used as an educational tool and fund raiser

-for the Student Exchange Program, Sunday, May 6, 2012.
+for the Student Exchange Program.
 View the Cherry Blossom page for details.

 June & July